mrwormhole/virtual-keyboard/README.md

 - [X] Add sub-menu to pick target languages
 - [X] Key Event presses follows target language mapping
 - [X] Port it to GTK 4
+- [ ] Release executable binaries for linux/windows through releases
-- [ ] (optional) Tint animation on keyboard pressed/released buttons
+- [ ] Tint animation on keyboard pressed/released buttons
-- [ ] (optional) Use multi-line text area input implementation with Gtk.TextView
+- [ ] Use multi-line text area input implementation with Gtk.TextView
-- [ ] (optional) Release executable binaries for linux/windows/macosx through GH releases

-### Bugs

-- [ ] Small Bug fix on grid grow/shrink not adapting the window
+- [ ] Bug fix on grid grow/shrink not adapting the window
-- [ ] Small Bug fix on CTRL+A and CTRL+C and CTRL+V shortcuts
+- [ ] Bug fix on CTRL+A and CTRL+C and CTRL+V shortcuts